webforge-labs/cuked-zombie/README.md

 1. create a step definitions bootstrap and use it as the only stepDefinition in cucumber
 2. create your infected steps (they are compatible to native cucumber steps)
-3. run cucumber with the bootstrap or use the internal task `grunt cucumber`
+3. run cucumber with the bootstrap

 *For this example* it is assumed that your features are stored in `features/something.feature`.
 Your infected step definitions should be stored in files grouped by domain in: `tests/js/cucumber/domain-step-definitions.js`.
 For example: `tests/js/cucumber/database-step-definitions.js` includes all steps dealing with database stuff.
 Have a look at [tests/files/my-blog](https://github.com/webforge-labs/cuked-zombie/blob/master/tests/files/my-blog) for a full, working structure.